WEHI-Education/Workshop-IntroToHPC-Slurm/episodes/introduction.md

 :::::::::::::::::::::::::::::::::::::: questions

-- "Why would I be interested in High Performance Computing (HPC)?"
+- Why would I be interested in High Performance Computing (HPC)?
-- "What can I expect to learn from this course?"
+- What can I expect to learn from this course?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

-- "Describe what an HPC system is"
+- Describe what an HPC system is
-- "Identify how an HPC system could benefit you."
+- Identify how an HPC system could benefit you.

 ::::::::::::::::::::::::::::::::::::::::::::::::